Noroff-Fagskole/OSL-JS-Frameworks-Module-Assignment-3/README.md

 ## Level 1 (Strapi)

+You can use any strapi installation for this.

+Fork this: [https://github.com/mannuelf/strapi-backend-cms-api](https://github.com/mannuelf/strapi-backend-cms-api) use it if needs be.

 - Make an API call and list all the `products` in your Strapi installation.
 This should happen on the home route: "/"

 - Clicking on a `products` should take the user to a "page/{id}" route.